GigaSpaces-ProfessionalServices/gs-admin-training/lab06-metrics/README.md

    * Grafana regular installation:
      https://grafana.com/get
    * Grafana installation using docker compose:
-     This step was done when `docker-compose up` was run for InfluxDB.
+     Grafana was already started when `docker-compose up` was run for InfluxDB.

 2. Verify Grafana is up and running